NullPxl/banrays/README.md

 IEEE assigns certain MAC address prefixes (OUI, 'Organizationally Unique Identifier'), but these addresses get randomized so I don't expect them to be super useful for BLE.

-There are also SIG Assigned Service UUIDs, for examplel 0xFD5F is assigned to Meta.
+There are also SIG Assigned Service UUIDs, for example `0xFD5F` is assigned to Meta.
 This is probably a proprietary service.
 Maybe useful.

 Here's some links to more data if you're curious:
 * https://www.bluetooth.com/wp-content/uploads/Files/Specification/HTML/Assigned_Numbers/out/en/Assigned_Numbers.pdf